U.S. Education: A Global Perspective

 Program for International Student Assessment (PISA)

 The Dec.
-3 release of the OECD’s triennial report on the Program for International Student Assessment (PISA) ranks academic achievement among students from approximately 70 countries, with an emphasis on the math competencies of 15-year-olds.
-PISA provides the most comprehensive research and analysis of indicators that measure the quality of teaching and learning around the globe.
+6 release of the OECD’s triennial report on the Program for International Student Assessment (PISA) ranks academic achievement among students from 72 countries and economies, with an emphasis on the science competencies of 15-year-olds.
+PISA provides the most comprehensive research and analysis of teaching and learning around the globe.

-What does the research tell us about the policies and practices of high-performing countries that can further our goal of providing all of our children with a high-quality education?
-This page explores answers to that question.
-One good place to start is with the webinar presentation.
-New materials will be added regularly.
+What does the research tell us about the policies and practices of high-performing countries that can further our goal of providing all of our children with a high-quality public education?
+The reference materials on AFT’s website provide comprehensive information on education policies and practices in the U.S. and around the globe.

 - For Each and Every Child: A Strategy for Education Equity and Excellence, the Equity and Excellence Commission, U.S. Department of Education